Maximilian I of Mexico: Early life

 During revolutionary unrest in Europe in 1848, Emperor Ferdinand abdicated in favor of Maximilian's older brother Franz Joseph.
 Maximilian accompanied his brother on campaigns to put down rebellions throughout the empire.
 Only in 1849 would the revolution be stamped out in Austria, with hundreds of rebels executed and thousands imprisoned.
 Maximilian was horrified at what he regarded as senseless brutality and openly complained about it.
 He would later remark, "We call our age the Age of Enlightenment, but there are cities in Europe where, in the future, men will look back in horror and amazement at the injustice of tribunals, which in a spirit of vengeance condemned to death those whose only crime lay in wanting something different to the arbitrary rule of governments which placed themselves above the law."

 At a court ball in Vienna, Maximilian met and fell in love with Viktoria Keșco (1835–1856), a young Moldovan noblewoman who sang beautifully, paternal aunt of the future Queen of Serbia.
 But the match was impossible for Archduke Maximilian as her family belonged to an Orthodox Church, and, although the House of Keșco belonged to an ancient nobility descended from the Rurikids, they did not belong to the list of families of reigning or former reigning monarchs.
 When their romance was discovered, her father Ioan Keșco (1809–1863), who served as Russian Marshal of Nobility in Bessarabia, quickly sent her back home and forcibly married her off to her longtime admirer, a rich nobleman of Greek descent, Alexander Dimitrievich Inglezi (1826–1903), son of Dimitri Spiridonovich Inglezi (1771–1846).
-Soon, out of sorrow, she deliberately caught a cold and died in April 1856, less than a year after her wedding day.
+The couple had a daughter, Elizabeth, before Victoria died in April 1856, reportedly of tuberculosis complications, less than a year after her wedding day.